brandmaier/interactiveRslides/README.md

-IOSlides + Shiny = interactive R slides
+IOSlides + Shiny = interactive R code in presentations
 =======

 What is this?